scottyeager/info_foundation/src/technology_explained/technology_overview/technology_overview_parts/part5_technical_components.md

 Is the process manager for an individual container.
 Because of the secure nature of the 3Nodes, a direct connection from a user to a node is not possible, but Core-X allow users to connect to their own containers and manage the processes inside.
 It has a web interface as well as a REST interface.
 So, the containers can be managed both manually and programatically.
 <!-- tabs:end -->

+### **Stellar**
+**Stellar** ThreeFold Uses the Stellar Blockchain for issuance of the ThreeFold Token(TFT).
+Stellar's values match very well with ThreeFold's values, and their technology is proven and had a huge community backing it.

 ## Integrated Technology